 and certainly for people who have never picked up a pen and given writing a try.

-I hope you’ll join me for 27 Wild Days, your Wild Writing home practice.
+I hope you’ll join me for 27 Wilder Days, your Wild Writing home practice.